 4. Legibility of the report

-Writing a CER is not easy and requires quite expertise in the field.
+Writing a CER is not easy and requires quite an expertise in the field.
 The report writing can vary depending on several factors, such as the device, its classification, etc. However, the skeleton of the report should include the following elements: